AnticOwl/anticowl.github.io/_posts/2024-11-12-Batman-Arkham-Knight.md

 Press `BACKSPACE` again when you get your shot.

+{% include note.html content="About H and L, pressing one of these 2 keys has an impact on the game speed and the frame advance.
+If you want to fine tune your shot and advance with a slower frame, use L then press A on your controller. press L again to come back to the normal game speed.
+Thanks Filip Cop for this trick"%}

 ### Batmobile Motion Blur

 It looks difficult but it's not.
 Really.
 Easy peasy to do.
 But you will need to configure ReShade first.